heptarch/heptarch.github.io/projects.md

 	</figure>
 Decentralized money
 is a cool idea in theory but tends to be slow, expensive and effectively centralized in practice.
-A project to explore the scalability, security, and policy implications of untrusted centralization.
+The goal of this project is to explore the scalability, security, and policy implications of untrusted centralization, i.e. you don't trust the bank.
+Can the bank convince you?
 </div>
   </summary>
   <p>